salrashid123/awscompat/README.md

 Use this `uniqueId` value in the AWS IAM Role policy as shown above.

-  (Note, I tried to specify an audience value (`"accounts.google.com:aud": "https://someaud"`) but that didn't seem to work)
+>> *Note*:  I tried to specify an audience value (`"accounts.google.com:aud": "https://someaud"`) within the AWS policy but that didn't seem to work)
+Which means while the `audience` (aud) value is specified in some of the samples here (eg `"https://sts.amazonaws.com/` or `https://foo.bar`) can be anything since its not even currently used in the AWS condition policy)

 Export the token and invoke the STS endpoint using the `RoleArn=` value defined earlier